AD-SDL/camera_module/README.md

 ### Docker

+- We provide a `Dockerfile` and example docker compose file (`compose.yaml`) to run this node dockerized.
+- There is also a pre-built image available as `ghcr.io/ad-sdl/camera_module`.
-You can use the `Dockerfile` and Docker Compose File (`compose.yaml`) as part of a docker (compose) setup.
-Note that you can set the container user's id and group id by setting the `USER_ID` and `GROUP_ID` variables in the container's environment.
+- You can control the container user's id and group id by setting the `USER_ID` and `GROUP_ID`